-- It is believed that an animal source of COVID-19 (Wuhan coronavirus, 2019-nCoV) first infected humans at a market that sells live animals for food in Wuhan, Hubei Province, China, in 2019.
+- It is believed that an animal source of SARS-CoV -2 (2019 novel coronavirus, 2019-nCoV) first infected humans at a market that sells live animals for food in Wuhan, Hubei Province, China, in 2019.

 What Is a Coronavirus?

 Coronaviruses belong to the Coronaviridae family of viruses and are named for the crown of spikes on their surface.
 There are four known subgroups: alpha, beta, gamma, and delta coronaviruses.
 There are very many coronaviruses in nature, and they infect a variety of animals, humans, or both.
 Researchers have detected over 70 coronavirus species in bats alone in China.
 Researchers first recognized coronaviruses that infect humans in the 1960s.
 They generally spread in respiratory secretions between animals, animals to people, or person to person.
 New coronaviruses may occasionally spread from animals to cause infections in humans.
-This happened with MERS-CoV (from camels) and SARS-CoV (possibly bats or civet cats), and likely SARS-CoV-2 (bats).
+This happened with MERS-CoV (from camels), SARS-CoV (bats or civet cats), and likely SARS-CoV-2 (bats).

 To date, seven coronaviruses that infect people are known: